riteshsoni10/devops_al_task_2/README.md

 4. Operations to perform at **Build stage**

+    From the **Add Build Step** drop-down, `Execute Shell` is selected to run the operations at build stage.
 In case of Web container is running, then the private IP of container is fetched and the code reachability is verified using curl command.
 If the curl command output gives numeric value other than 200, the job is considered as failed by passing exit status 1.

     ```
     curl -s -w "%{http_code}" -o /dev/null http://10.10.15.12